immutable/ts-immutable-sdk/examples/orderbook/fulfill-listing-with-nextjs/README.md

 3. Filter listings based on criteria:
    - NFT Contract Address: The contract address of the ERC721 token
    - Currency Type: The type of currency (Native or ERC20) you'd like to receive for the item
-4. Click on the "Buy" button
+4. Click on the "Submit" button
 5. Approve the settlement contract to transfer tokens on your behalf
-6. If successful, the listing will be created and the order ID will be displayed
+6. If successful, the listing will be fulfilled
 7. If unsuccessful, an error message will be displayed

 ## Fill a ERC1155 listing